readyplayerme/rpm-unreal-webview/CONTRIBUTING.md

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Before submitting, please read the [Contributing to Ready Player Me Unreal SDK](#) guide to know more about our coding conventions and best practices.
+* Before submitting, please read the [Contributing to Ready Player Me Web Browser](#) guide to know more about our coding conventions and best practices.

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**